FinalsClub/FinalsClub/README.md

 Although the actual BC code was written for FC, it has been extracted from the original FC source and turned into an independent open source project.

+BC is installed as a git submodule to the main FC source tree with the name "bc".

 ## The Surrounding Website